spookyx0/sencin/README.md

 *  Learning Fundamentals / Logic / How it Works
 *  College Student
 *  Has Capstone Project ongoing (check esp32 repo)

+* My Dream is to be one of the great programmers around the world